-- 1. knowledge in basic functional anatomy, biomechanics, and physiological responses to exercise - 2. knowledge of nutrition and body composition as related to exercise performance and health maintenance - administrative and leadership skills for exercise programs in a variety of clinical and non-clinical settings - knowledge of assessment, evaluation, and education of various populations in clinical and non-clinical settings regarding physical activity and healthful lifestyles
+- 1. knowledge in basic functional anatomy, biomechanics, electrocardiography, and physiological responses to exercise - 2. knowledge of nutrition and body composition as related to exercise performance and health maintenance - 3. knowledge of electrocardiography, submaximal and maximal exercise testing procedures, and techniques related to health and fitness assessments

+- administrative and leadership skills for exercise programs in a variety of clinical and non-clinical settings - 5. knowledge of assessment, evaluation, and education of various populations in clinical and non-clinical settings regarding physical activity and healthful lifestyles.